sttp/Specification/CONTRIBUTING.md

 Please note that as the protocol moves beyond initial its draft stages, we intend to move to a PR based model for making modifications to the specification with a reduced set of participants that can approve any pull requests.

+### Section Editing

+When adding new sections, make sure to modify `gulpfile.js` to include the new section markdown file and its associated header mapping so that it can be combined into a single overall document in the nightly build process.
+Also, new sections should be added to the table of contents which is located in the `Sections/README.md` file.

 ### Contributor Recognition

-The specification contributors are listed in the [AUTHORS](AUTHORS) file.
+The specification contributors are listed in the [Contributors](Sections/Contributors.md) file.
 If you are providing critical review or updates to the specification, please add yourself to this file.